slsu0424/COVID19-Drug-Therapies/02-Deployment/Deployment.md

 More information on [Cloning a repository](https://github.com/microsoft/Machine-Learning-Patient-Risk-Analyzer-SA)

 ## Step 2: Get the Required Datasets
-1. We are using the data provided by [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Diabetes+130-US+hospitals+for+years+1999-2008#).
+1. There are 2 datasets that will be used.
+We are using the data provided by [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Diabetes+130-US+hospitals+for+years+1999-2008#).
 You will need the following datasets (download them):
     * diabetic_data.csv

 ## Step 3.
 Upload Sample Dataset